Table of Contents Show

 4. Google Maps

 Google Maps brings the entire world to your fingertips with options like satellite view, written directions to waypoints, and even street views of your destination.
 You can utilize GPS points to plot your trip, marking attractions, restaurants, fuel stops, and campgrounds.
-Send your map to others to share directions.
+Send your map to others to share directions and show them where you are on your RV trip.

 Find Google maps on any web browser, as well as for free on Android and iOS.